what are perler beads ?

 What are Perler Beads?
 How do you do Perler beads?
 Perler Beads are small, heat activated beads that you can lay out on pegboards to create interesting and amazing pixel style art!
 Here’s our easy 8 step instructions on how to complete a Perler Bead design!

-Step 3: Plan your design.
-Work out what edge to start from and count across to make sure you have enough width and height to fit on the pegboard.
+Plan your design, working out what edge to start from and count across to make sure you have enough width and height to fit on the pegboard.
 We number each column up and across to make it a little easier.

 We generally think starting with the outline and working your way in is the easiest way to start your Perler project.
 Try counting from each side and cross reference both ways.
 Double checking will make sure you pick up a mistake early.